Jojo-M-C/The-Hitchhikers-Guide-to-Frequent-Questions/docs/source/Html.rst

 ====

 .. note::
-    No, I don't consider HTML a valid language - but where else should I put it?
+    No, neither HTML nor Css counts as a valid language - but where else should I put them?